Intellectual Property

 Intellectual Property Protection

-The decision to keep or abandon acquired rights is made with consideration toward the future competitive environment and cost-effectiveness.
-Any know-how is strictly kept confidential based on internal regulations and contracts.
+Decisions regarding the retention or abandonment of its own rights are made with careful consideration of future competitive environments and cost-effectiveness.
+Any proprietary know-how is strictly protected under internal regulations and contracts.

 Number of Patent Acquisitions